What Is Return To Player (RTP) And How Does It Work? A Complete Guide

 Amount of money gambled by players

 If you want to be a truly winning player in the most popular card games, such as poker and blackjack, you’ll need to have some impressive maths skills.
-But if you just want to make sure you’re not a losing player, you simply need to understand the RTP equation – it’s the one that tells you if you’re betting on the right game.
+But if you just want to make sure you’re not a losing player, you simply need to understand the casino equation.
+Because it explains how RTP is calculated and tells you if you’re betting on the right game.

 Is hit frequency the same as casino RTP?